Sasho80/1.First_steps_in_coding_lab/README.md

 When printing text, numbers and other data, we can concatenate them by using templates {0}, {1}, {2}, etc.
 In programming, these templates are called placeholders.

+07.Problem: Preparation of projects
+Write a program that calculates how many hours it will take an architect to draw up the designs of several construction sites.
+It takes three hours to prepare one project.
+Input
+2 lines are read from the console:
+1. The name of the architect - text
+2. Number of projects to prepare - an integer in the interval [0 … 100]
+Output
+The console prints:
+• "The architect {name of architect} will need {necessary hours} hours to complete {number of projects} project/s."

+input        output
+George       The architect George will
+4            need 12 hours to complete
+             4 project/s.

+input        output
+Sanya        The architect Sanya will
+9            need 27 hours to complete
+             9 project/s.